jeremyschulman/aio-exos/README.md

 For reference on the EXOS JSON-RPC, refer to [this document](https://documentation.extremenetworks.com/app_notes/MMI/121152_MMI_Application_Release_Notes.pdf).

-For reference on the EXOS OpenConfig support, refer to [this document](https://api.extremenetworks.com/EXOS/ProgramInterfaces/RESTCONF/RESTCONF.html ).
+For reference on the EXOS RESTCONF support, refer to [this document](https://api.extremenetworks.com/EXOS/ProgramInterfaces/RESTCONF/RESTCONF.html ).